 What Is the Best Flat Running Route in Gibraltar?

-If you want a straightforward, flat run without any hills, the Eastern Beach to Catalan Bay seafront route is your best bet.
-The path runs along the eastern side of the Rock, following the coast.
+If you want a straightforward flat run without hills, the Eastern Beach to Catalan Bay coastal route is the best option.
+The path runs along the eastern side of the Rock, following the shore.

 Distance: About 3 km one way (6 km out and back)